It's officially summer in New York City. This week we are looking at 90 plus temperatures all week.

 On the tour, you'll get to try some of the best Chinese food that Chinatown has to offer.
 You'll also learn about the history and culture of Chinatown and its cuisine.

 The tours are offered in several different languages are multiple tour companies offer them.
-Here are a few of our favorites:

 See a Broadway Show for Cheap